ecmwf/polytope-mars/docs/user_guide/trajectory.md

 ## Required Fields

-For a trajectory within the `feature` dictionary three fields are required
+For a trajectory within the `feature` dictionary two fields are required

 * `type`
 * `points`

-For a vertical profile `type` must be `trajectory`.
+For a trajectory `type` must be `trajectory`.

 The values in `points` can change depending on the `axes`.
 The default for `axes` is: